 Do you want to know your FatMax because you want to lose weight or because you are an endurance athlete?
 Then read this article!
-I will tell you how to get to know your personal FatMax intensity, but let’s first look at why this could be interesting.
+Here’s how to get to know your personal FatMax training intensity (via this calculator).
+Don’t forget to continue reading, and learn why your FatMax could be interesting.

 FatMax is the training intensity at which you burn the most fat.
 You can express the intensity in power (watt) or heart rate.
 Contrary to what many people think, FatMax does not occur at very low intensities.
 It is true that relative to carbohydrates, more fat is burned at low exercise intensities.
 It is also true that relative to carbohydrates, less fat is burned at high intensities.